Registered Psychotherapist at Chelsea Natural Health Clinic, Fulham Road, SW10

 A Registered Psychotherapist with the United Kingdom Council for Psychotherapy (UKCP) and a member of the British Association for Counselling and Psychotherapy (BACP).
 I adhere to the code of ethics of both of these institutions.
 I trained as a psychotherapist at Regents University with a PGDip in Psychotherapy & Counselling and an Advanced Diploma in Integrative Psychotherapy.
 I also hold a BA degree.

-I currently work in private practice and the NHS in a hospital setting seeing patients in long-term therapy.
+I currently work in private practice and previously in the NHS in a hospital setting seeing patients in long-term therapy.
 I also have experience working short and long-term in both the charitable and university sectors.
 I have experience with a wide range of client issues as well as client backgrounds.

 Coming to psychotherapy with a background in the finance and commercial sectors, I have a broad understanding of the private sector.